- chapter 16

 - Ch.
 26-28

-The first half of the chapter, 6,1-12, is dominated by the unusual combination of Pharisees and Sadducees and Jesus' reaction to them.
-They are mentioned in 16,1 and 16,12 which makes them a bracket for the scene and also appear in verses 6 and 11.
+The first half of the chapter, 16,1-12, is dominated by the unusual combination of Pharisees and Sadducees and Jesus' reaction to them.
+They are mentioned in 16,1 and 16,12 which makes them a bracket for the scene; they also appear in verses 6 and 11.
+(We've seen how the previous chapter begins with the more usual combination of Pharisees and scribes, 15,1.)

-One look at the second half of chapter 16 and we will be well aware of its importance.
-It is though a complex episode and it is part of a longer passage which is continued in chapter 17.
-Let us now look at this passage more closely.
+One look at the second half of chapter 16 and we will be well aware of its traditional importance for the Catholic Church.
+It is though a complex episode as well as being part of a longer passage which is continued in chapter 17.
+Let us now look at this more closely.

-In 16,13, we are told of Jesus arriving at Caesarea Phillippi with his disciples.
+In 16,13, we are told that Jesus arrives at Caesarea Philippi with his disciples.
 He has been with the disciples since 16,5 so it is the change of place which marks the new beginning.

-Consider as well how the final verses return to the subject at the beginning of the passage.
-See what Matthew has added to Mk 9,13.
+Consider as well how the final verses before that change of audience return to the subject at the beginning of the passage.
+In other words, look for a bracket.
+See what Matthew has added to Mk 9,13 with 17,13..

-If I take this change of audience as the next new beginning, look for the markers indicating the scenes in-between after 6,13.
+If I take this change of audience as the next new beginning, look for the markers indicating the scenes after 16,13 which make up this passage.
 What as a result are the four scenes in this episode?

 Significant for this reading is the way that Matthew in 16,24 has changed Mk 8,34.